-Also, because it’s soft rather slick, there’s some friction to the fabric, which means the pants can pull it around a bit, but it’s snug enough that I didn’t notice it once everything’s on.
+Also, because it’s soft rather slick, there’s definitely some friction to the fabric, which means pants can pull it around a bit, though it’s snug enough that I mostly didn’t notice it once everything’s on.

 All the fit factors described above add up to a *flawless* fit.
 And by flawless, I mean I rarely had to adjust…ever.
 While I would usually do some rearranging maybe a few times per hour with the Uniqlo Airism, that dropped down to just a few times per day with the TJ Air.
 Because of the super-stretchy fabric, snug fit, high crotch, well-separated legs, and 3-D front panel, there’s just very little that can possibly get pulled the wrong way.
 I actually went rock climbing in them for a couple hours, and felt the need to adjust exactly zero times.
 These are indisputably the best-fitting boxer briefs I’ve ever tried, though it would be nice if they didn’t get snagged quite so easily.

 It’s hard to understand minor fit issues without just trying something on, but I hope the descriptions here will not only give you an idea of why these work so much better than so many others, but also what to look for if you’re shopping around somewhere.
 It boggles my mind how many people out there love the flat-panel “best underwear in the world” option that’s on oh-so many lists, when it’s just so objectively wrong.
 But oh well.